 Automation of SEBAL

 Wet and dry pixels are often chosen manually given user knowledge of the area.
 In order to produce a time series of daily ET estimates to calculate seasonal ET, we use an automated procedure based on quantiles (q) of the observed TR and NDVI data to select the wet and dry pixels.
 For the wet pixel, a subset is generated where TR is lower than a given percentile (e.g. q=0.005, q=0.01), and the final wet pixel is the one with the highest NDVI within that subset.
 Use of NDVI assumes that vegetated surfaces better represent wet pixel conditions than water bodies.
-For the dry pixel, a subset is generated where TR is higher than a given percentile (e.g 0.005, 0.01), and the final dry pixel is has the lowest NDVI in the subset.
+For the dry pixel, a subset is generated where TR is higher than a given percentile (e.g 0.005, 0.01), and the final dry pixel has the lowest NDVI in the subset.
 The impact of different quantiles for selecting wet and dry pixels was tested by using q=0.005 and q=0.01.
 An additional run with a very low percentile (q=10-6) was used to select the pixels with the minimum and maximum TR as the wet and dry pixels.

 Several previous implementations of SEBAL have excluded different land cover types from the pixel selection and model implementation, including urban areas (Conrad et al., 2007) and water bodies (Morse et al., 2000).
 In our application of SEBAL, land cover data (MCD12Q1) was used to remove both urban areas and water.

-The domain of implementation of SEBAL can also have important impacts on the resulting ET values.
+The spatial domain of implementation of SEBAL can have important impacts on the resulting ET values.
 If a domain includes a large area, Rn-G and temperature may vary with latitude, causing underestimation of ET in locations with high Rn-G, since the relationship between TR and dT is assumed constant over the image.
 In order to test the impact of study area size, we first implemented SEBAL over the area that includes all towers and elevations between -20 and +100 m (Figure 1).
 Then we performed SEBAL over just the northern and southern sections separately.
 An additional subset of the southern section that covers 1 degree latitude by 1 degree longitude was created, hereafter referred to as the “small southern” domain, due in part to an observed discontinuity in TR values at 37º N.

 Comparison of SEBAL and MOD16 with tower data